CHAPTER 11

 §3419 NUISANCE ABATEMENT LIEN

-A. If the nuisance abatement and related administrative costs are not paid within five (5) days after the city council confirms the costs of abatement, the city shall notify the owner of record of the parcel of land on which the nuisance is maintained, based on the last equalized assessment roll or the supplemental roll, whichever is more current, that a nuisance abatement lien will be recorded.
-The notice shall specify the amount of the lien, the name of the city, the date of the abatement order, the street address, the legal description and the assessor’s parcel number of the parcel on which the lien is imposed, and the name and address of the owner of the parcel.
+A. If the nuisance abatement and related administrative costs are not paid within five (5) days after the City Council confirms the costs of abatement, the City shall notify the owner of record of the parcel of land on which the nuisance is maintained, based on the last equalized assessment roll or the supplemental roll, whichever is more current, that a nuisance abatement lien will be recorded.
+The notice shall specify the amount of the lien, the name of the City, the date of the abatement order, the street address, the legal description and the assessor’s parcel number of the parcel on which the lien is imposed, and the name and address of the owner of the parcel.
 The notice shall be served in the same manner as a summons in a civil action in accordance with article 3 (commencing with section 415.10) of chapter 4 of title 5 of part 2 of the Code of Civil Procedure.
 If the owner of record after diligent search cannot be found, the notice may be served by posting a copy thereof in a conspicuous place upon the property for a period of ten (10) days and publication thereof in a newspaper of general circulation published in Mendocino County pursuant to section 6062 of the Government Code.
-The notice of lien shall be in substantially the form provided in subsection 3420B of this chapter.
+The notice of lien shall be in substantially the form provided in subsection 3420B of this code.

-C. In the event the lien is discharged, released or satisfied, either through payment or foreclosure, notice of the discharge containing the same information as the notice of lien shall be recorded in the Mendocino County recorder’s office.
+C. In the event the lien is discharged, released or satisfied, either through payment or foreclosure, notice of the discharge containing the same information as the notice of lien shall be recorded in the Mendocino County Recorder’s office.

-D. The city may enforce the nuisance abatement lien by an action for a money judgment.
+D. The City may enforce the nuisance abatement lien by an action for a money judgment.
 (Ord.
-1039, §1, adopted 2002)
+1039, §1, adopted 2002; Ord.
+1247, §1, adopted 2024)

 §3420 ASSESSMENT COSTS